 One of the things I have come to recognise about eating seasonally, is that it comes with an unavoidable sense of longing.
-In the name of reducing air miles and chemicals used on food and supporting local farmers and their delicious tasting produce, comes with a big old realistic helping of “oh right, this again.”
+In the name of reducing air miles and chemicals used on food by supporting local farmers and their delicious tasting produce, in the middle of winter it tends to be served with a big old realistic helping of “oh right, this again.”
 I mean, there are only so many different ways to dress up a root vegetable come February.
 And what I wouldn’t give for a juicy garden tomato, fresh blueberry, or sweet crunchy stalk of asparagus by that time of year….

 Which brings me to the point of this article- did you know you can get almost the same effect roasting whole tinned tomatoes that you can roasting fresh ones???
 That sweet, charred, carmalised super tomato-y flavour that makes pasta sauces and soups that much more satisfying also works with the tinned stuff, making it a worthwhile and inexpensive endeavor when it comes to making homemade tomato soup at a time of year where tomatoes aren’t growing on vines in gardens.
 I know, Campbells is fine in a pinch, but by making the soup yourself you get the added bonus of having a house that smells basically like pizza- never a bad thing in my book.
 I realise the image above of roasted tinned tomatoes may not the most beautiful, but trust me when I say the smells and tastes well made up for it.